 This page provides links and information regarding bills currently being tracked by MCEDSV to ensure appropriate protections and considerations are made for survivors of domestic violence and sexual assault.

 MCEDSV Brings the Voice of Survivors to Washington, D.C.

-The MCEDSV Survivors' Giving Circle Project brought several of the Giving Circle members to Washington, D.C., to share their stories with members of Congress.
+The MCEDSV Survivors' Giving Circle Project brought several members of the Giving Circle to Washington, D.C., to share their stories with members of Congress.
 The Michigan Congressional delegation was given the opportunity to listen to these amazing and powerful women as they shared their stories of courage and survival.
 Giving Circle members shared the individual challenges they met on the road to safety and justice.
 Barriers identified included housing, transportation, lack of access to attorneys, the fear of uprooting children, perpetrators owning firearms and other deadly barriers.
 Survivors were also able to share how crucial the services they received from domestic violence advocates and programs were to their survival.